php/php-langspec/spec/16-traits.md

 **Semantics**

-The members of a trait are those specified by its *trait-member-declaration*s, and the members from any other traits it uses.
+The members of a trait are those specified by its *trait-member-declaration* clauses, and the members from any other traits it uses.

 A trait may contain the following members: